wizzomafizzo/mrext/docs/launchsync.md

 - Sync files follow the same syntax as a standard .ini file
 - Valid systems can be found on the [Systems](https://github.com/wizzomafizzo/mrext/blob/main/docs/systems.md) page, use the ID or Alias field
-- Match fields support regular expressions, except for parentheses and square brackets which are escaped

 Currently sync files must be created manually, though in most cases they're quite simple.
 If you want your sync file to auto-update, it also needs to hosted somewhere publicly.
 GitHub is a good choice for this but anywhere will work.
 The [Discord Game of the Month](https://raw.githubusercontent.com/wizzomafizzo/mrext/main/cmd/launchsync/examples/Discord%20Game%20of%20the%20Month.sync) file is a good base to edit and make your own.